-Think about all the things you can do with your smartphone.
-Texting and email, browsing the internet, banking transactions, checking the status of your filed income taxes, just to name a few.
+Think about all the things you can do with your smartphone — texting and email, browsing the internet, banking transactions, and checking the status of your filed income taxes, just to name a few.

 Now imagine all of the sensitive data associated with those tasks getting into the wrong hands.
 Yikes!
-It turns out that criminals could steal all of that information and you won’t believe how simple it is for them to do.
+Criminals could steal all that information, and you won’t believe how simple it is for them.

 How hackers can steal your PINs and passwords

-Researchers at Newcastle University have discovered an easy way for hackers to steal PINs and passwords right from your smartphone.
-They’re able to get this sensitive data from the many motion sensors that are built into your gadget.
+Researchers at Newcastle University have discovered an easy way for hackers to steal PINs and passwords right from your smartphone: The motion sensors built into your gadget.

 Most of today’s smartphones come equipped with around 25 different sensors.
 Clicking, holding, scrolling and tapping your phone creates a unique orientation and motion trace.
 Malicious websites and apps could allow a criminal to spy on us using the data from these motion sensors.

-The neural network was able to crack the four-digit PINs at a 70 percent accuracy rate on the first attempt.
-By the fifth attempt, it was able to crack the PINs with 100 percent accuracy.
+The neural network was able to crack the four-digit PINs with a 70% accuracy rate on the first attempt.
+By the fifth attempt, it was able to crack the PINs with 100% accuracy.

-Detailing the study’s findings, Dr. Maryam Mehrnezhad said, “Most smart phones (sic), tablets, and other wearables are now equipped with a multitude of sensors, from the well-known GPS, camera and microphone to instruments such as the gyroscope, proximity, NFC, and rotation sensors and accelerometer.
+Detailing the study’s findings, Dr. Maryam Mehrnezhad said, “Most smartphones, tablets and other wearables are now equipped with a multitude of sensors, from the well-known GPS, camera and microphone to instruments such as the gyroscope, proximity, NFC, and rotation sensors and accelerometer.

-They even discovered that on some browsers, if you open a page on your gadget which hosts malicious code and then open your online banking account without closing the previous tab, the criminal can spy on all the details you enter.
-In some cases, if you don’t close the tabs down completely, the scammer can spy on you even if when your gadget is locked.
+They even discovered that on some browsers, if you open a page on your gadget that’s hosting malicious code and then open your online banking account without closing the previous tab, the criminal can spy on all the details you enter.
+In some cases, if you don’t close the tabs completely, the scammer can spy on you, even when your gadget is locked.

 How to protect your phone’s PIN

-The researchers behind this study’s findings have come up with some ideas on how to protect your phone’s PIN.
+The researchers behind this study have some ideas for how to protect your phone’s PIN.
 Follow these security rules:

-- Only download trusted apps – Do not download apps from third-party app stores.
-Install apps that come from trusted stores like Apple’s App Store and Google Play.
+- Only download trusted apps: Don’t download apps from third-party app stores.
+Install apps only from trusted stores, like the Apple App Store and Google Play.

-- Close apps – When you are not using an app, make sure that it is closed and not running in the background.
+- Close your apps: When you’re not using an app, make sure it’s closed and not running in the background.
 If you no longer use an app, uninstall it.

-- Check app permissions – Don’t just give apps that you download unlimited permissions.
-Carefully read the permission request and if they seem unreasonable, don’t install the app.
+- Check app permissions: Don’t just give apps you download unlimited permissions.
+Carefully read the permission request, and, if they seem unreasonable, don’t install the app.